rockman007372/Obsidian-Vault/Transport Layer.md

 Links: [[CS2105]]
 - - -

-### Definition
+## What is the transport layer?

-Transport layer deliver messages between application processes running on different hosts.
+Transport layer delivers messages between application processes running on different hosts.

 2 popular transport layer protocols: **TCP** and **UDP**.